 Games don’t require diligence, they just take it.
 (Remember McLuhan again, “Man works when he is partially involved.
 When he is totally involved he is at play or leisure.” – Marshall McLuhan.
 The Agenbite of Outwit.
 1998) Games are able to capture our sensorium completely and even recode it.
 For example, a gamer in flying 3D shooters finally identifies themselves with the flying unit and loses the sense of gravity after several hours inside the induced reality.
 Should sensory manipulation be the subject of media literacy if games are becoming the leading media?
 (The number of gamers in the world overcomes 1 billion; it is a half of the digital population, and the most active half.)
 Again, where is the place for text there?

-The social media is another fast emerging media.
+Social media is another fast-emerging media.
 While games attract their prey via the digital tickling and expanding of our sensorium, social media attract by giving us the opportunity for accelerated socialization.
 Social media ultimately unleash the 6th sense, which is purely human, not biological – the sense of sociality, the thirst for response (that is why “humanization” of the sensorium looks like the destination point of media evolution, at least in its human phase).

-Teaching how to understand text is important, too.
+Teaching how to understand texts is important, too.